Cheeza42/End-to-End-DevOps-Final-Project/README.md

 ## Overview
 This branch represents the **production deployment environment** for the project.
 It is automatically updated by the Jenkins pipeline after each successful build and push of the Docker image `docker.io/cheeza42/dockerizing-project`.
-ArgoCD continuously monitors this branch and synchronizes any manifest changes to the production Kubernetes cluster defined for **Rolling_project_part_2**.
+ArgoCD continuously monitors this branch and synchronizes any manifest changes to the production Kubernetes cluster defined for **End-to-End-DevOps-Final-Project**.

 ---